BronzeCrab/upwork-nuxt-task/README.md

 # upwork-nuxt-task

 My Nuxt.js project.
 Its very basic.
-It have 2 pages: index(login) and admin.
+It has 2 pages: index(login) and admin.
+And 2 separate vuex files.
 And I have some problems with it.

 ## How to run it: